 However, the company CKI is not the only one with a heavy interest in the British market.
 Property has been an area many Chinese firms and citizens have invested in, particularly in London and doubts are starting to arise in the aftermath of the referendum vote.
 The UK’s property market has now started to stagnate, with property asking prices falling 1% post referendum.

 Other companies include Chinese conglomerate Sinochem Group which owns the British company Emerald Energy.
-This is just one example of the many Chinese companies which have bought brands and corporations in the UK, primarily in the property market but also including energy, finance, food, transport as well as others.
+This is just one example of the many Chinese companies which have bought brands and corporations in the UK, primarily in the property market but also including energy, finance, custom electronics, food, transport as well as others.

 The Weakening Pound